 |Copyright © Nucleus Medical Media, Inc.|

-- Burning, itching, or painful lumps in the armpits, groin, under the breasts, around the nipples or anus, or and other involved area
+- Burning, itching, or painful lumps in the armpits, groin, under the breasts, around the nipples or anus, and other involved areas

 - Pus leaking from openings in the lumps

 - Excessive sweating

 - Use warm compresses to relieve discomfort and promote abscess drainage.

 - Avoid shaving if your skin becomes irritated.